 In the fish tank, a school of half a dozen of Vampire Tetras will be able to keep it solely.
 But they will be aggressive towards other tank mates.
 They cannot survive in a jam-packed setting.
 So, it is better to stay these species separately in a tank.
 However, you can keep larger fish such as a Paxu or Large Catfish with Vampire Tetra.

-Moreover, Freshwater Barracudas, Catfish, Black ghost knives/African knives can keep associate with Vampire tetra.
+Moreover, Freshwater Barracudas, Catfish, and Black ghost knives/African knives can keep associated with Vampire tetra.
 They are too big to be eaten by the Vampire Tetra.

 The tank can be housed with different species of Vampire Tetras.
 Rhaphiodon Vulpinus and Hydrolycus Tatauaia are species of Tetras that can be suitable for that.
 But the size of the tank should be enlarged if you add tank mates to the tank.
 If not, fish may die by rubbing their noses with each other.